poetabdullah/Student-Engagement-Churn/README.md

   - Created new engagement metrics and defined churn indicators based on engagement duration, frequency, and inactivity.
   - Labeled students as "churned" or "non-churned" based on thresholds derived from EDA insights.
 - **Model Training**:
-  - Trained multiple models: Logistic Regression, Decision Tree, Random Forest, SVM, and Artificial Neural Networks (ANN).
+  - Trained multiple models: Logistic Regression, Decision Tree, Random Forest, SVM, K-Nearest Neighbor, and Artificial Neural Networks (ANN), Recurrent Neural Networks (RNN), Autoencoder, and Multilayer preceptron.
-  - Achieved the best results with an ensemble Voting Classifier, yielding 98% accuracy.
+  - In the trial method, before implementation, we achieved the best results with an ensemble Voting Classifier, yielding 98% accuracy.
 - **Model Evaluation**:
   - Evaluated models using metrics such as Precision, Recall, F1 Score, and Confusion Matrix.
   - The ANN model demonstrated high predictive power for complex engagement patterns.